A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Experimental Results

 Since the objective function of this problem is non-convex, CVaR and Bi-CVaR cannot handle this problem.
 Then, we only compare our proposed method with MIP, ALDM, and SCA.
 To generate a feasible initial point, we apply CVaR to solve Problem \eqref{eq:nonconvexPTP} without cost discount in the objective function.
-We report the experimental results in Table \ref{table-3}, which are similar to those of \Cref{table-2}.
+We report the experimental results in Table \ref{table-3}.
 We further point out that although MIP achieves the lowest objective value, it reaches the time limit for all the instances, which indicates the hardness of the additional non-convex term in the objective.
 In terms of objective values and running time, we observe that DCA generally outperforms pDCA, ALDM, and SCA in most of cases.
-The CPU time for DCA is similar to that of the convex case in \Cref{table-2}.
-The reason is similar, i.e., the subproblems of DCA are all linear programs like the convex cases in \eqref{PTP}.
-We also observe that the in-sample probabilities of DCA and pDCA are generally closer to the risk level $1-\alpha$ than ALDM and SCA in all instances.
+We should mention that pDCA is the most time-consuming among the tested methods except MIP, since it solves a quadratic programming subproblem in each iteration, while other methods solve a linear programming subproblem.
+We observe that the in-sample probabilities of DCA and pDCA are generally closer to the risk level $1-\alpha$ than ALDM and SCA in all instances.